1957 Atlantic hurricane season: Hurricane Frieda

-Tropical Storm Eight
+Unnamed October tropical storm

 On October 22, an area of thunderstorm activity developed north of the Lesser Antilles, and barometric pressures fell throughout the region.
 The following day, a cut-off low developed and strengthened along the edge of a trough extending from Bermuda.
 This justified the classification of the system as a tropical depression on October 23, 500 mi northeast of Puerto Rico.
 Moving towards the west, the depression attained tropical storm strength shortly after formation.
 A ship reported a minimum pressure of 999 mbar (hPa; 29.50 inHg) in the storm's vicinity.
 The large system gradually strengthened the following day, reaching its peak intensity by 1800 UTC on October 24.
 A ship reported a minimum pressure of 993 mbar (hPa; 29.33 inHg) early the next day, the lowest pressure measured in association with the tropical storm.
 At the same time, the tropical storm also recurved towards the northeast.
 Heading towards more northerly latitudes, a gradual weakening trend began, due to the presence of an extratropical system.
 The tropical storm was itself absorbed by the same system on October 27.
 This storm may not have been named operationally due to a lack of discernible tropical characteristics.

 Storm names

-The following names were used for tropical cyclones that reached at least tropical storm intensity in the North Atlantic in 1957.
-However, two of such storms, the first and last, went unnamed.
-Storms were named Audrey, Bertha, Carrie, Debbie, Esther, and Frieda for the first (and only, in the case of Audrey) time in 1957.
+The following list of names was used for named storms (tropical storms and hurricanes) that formed in the North Atlantic in 1957.
+This was a completely new set of names, thus every name used this season was used for the first (and only, in the case of Audrey) time.

 Retirement

-The name Audrey would later be retired, only the eigth name to do so.
+Due to the extensive damage and high fatalities, the name Audrey was retired by the U.S. Weather Bureau after the 1957 season.
+The name will never be used to name another Atlantic hurricane.